mongodb/docs-hapley/backend/README.md

 ### Running Locally

-**Generating a JWT Token**:
+#### Generating a JWT Token
 The API implements middleware that validates incoming JWT tokens are associated with users who belong to authorized Okta groups.
 Follow these steps to generate a fake JWT token that can be used for local development:

 1. Create a `.env` file within the backend directory.
 2. Start the local development server with `pipenv run app`
 3. Using Postman, `cURL`, or a similar tool, send a request to the `/api/v1/sample-token` endpoint with `username` and `email` query parameters.
-For example: `http://localhost:8000/api/v1/sample_token?email=foo@mongodb.com&username=foo`
+For example: `http://localhost:8000/api/v1/sample-token?email=foo@mongodb.com&username=foo`
 4. Create a `JWT_TOKEN` environment variable in `.env`.
 Set this equal to the token received in the JSON response.
 5. Shut down the development server with Ctrl + C

-**Seeding the Database**:
+#### Database Connection

+We provide two options for database connection while working locally.
+You can either connect to a local instance of `mongod` or you can connect to an Atlas database.
+We will provide instructions for both.

+**Connecting to Mongo Locally**:

 Before you begin these steps, ensure that you've installed the MongoDB database and shell on your computer.
 You can find instructions for installing MongoDB [here](https://www.mongodb.com/docs/manual/installation/) and instructions for installing `mongosh` [here](https://www.mongodb.com/docs/mongodb-shell/install/).
+You'll want to install the free MongoDB Community Edition.

 After installing MongoDB, don't forget to run it to start the `mongod` process.
 The command for running on macOS would be `brew services start mongodb-community@<version #>`.

 To verify that the installations were successful, run the command `mongosh`.
 The Mongo shell should connect to your local `mongod` process automatically.

+Now you're ready to seed your database locally.
+Follow these steps:
+1. From the `backend` repository, run `ATLAS_USERNAME=<username-here> ./db_seed`. `ATLAS_USERNAME` should be the database username you normally use to connect to the docs platform cluster.
+2. The `db_seed` script will prompt you for your database password twice.
+3. After entering your password twice, the script will download data from Atlas and load it into your local MongoDB instance.

-Now, `cd` into the `seed` directory and run `./load`.
-This loads seed data from two JSON files into collections called `entitlements` and `repos_branches` within a `hapley-dev` database.
+You should now have seed data in collections called `entitlements` and `repos_branches` within a `hapley-dev` database.
+You can verify setup worked correctly by connecting to `mongodb://localhost:27017` in Compass.

 Finally, add `MONGO_URI` and `MONGO_DB_NAME` to your `.env` file. `MONGO_URI` should be set to `mongodb://localhost:27017`, and `MONGO_DB_NAME` should equal `hapley-dev`.

+**Connecting via Atlas**:

+If you'd like to develop using sample data in Atlas, set `MONGO_URI` in your `.env` file to `mongodb+srv://<db-username>:<db-password>@cluster0.ylwlz.mongodb.net`, and set `MONGO_DB_NAME` to `hapley-dev`.

 **Starting the Server**: